 Must Read: Webflow SEO Tips: Proven SEO Tips for Maximum Impact

 These interactions trigger animations as the page loads or as users scroll down.
+One common example is a Webflow scroll down animation, where elements fade in or slide up as they come into view.
 Examples include:

 These interactions respond to cursor movements, making your UI feel interactive: